Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery

 Intriguingly, Carroll said Kendricks missed practice because “he has got a business thing he is working on, got to take care of.”
 Kendricks is awaiting sentencing on an insider trading charge in Philadelphia, though as of the end of last week no new date had been set.
 As of Monday afternoon there was no report of anything new concerning sentencing for Kendricks.
 The team has said all along it expects Kendricks to be available to play this season.

-Also standing on the sidelines during team drills was receiver DK Metcalf, who also sat out Saturday’s mock game with an oblique strain.
-Metcalf, though, did conditioning and some individual work and Carroll said there’s a chance he will play against Denver.
+Receiver DK Metcalf, who also sat out Saturday’s mock game with an oblique strain, stood on the sidelines during team drills Monday.
+However, he did conditioning and some individual work and Carroll said there’s a chance he will play against Denver.

 “Looks like it,” Carroll said.
 “Got to wait and see, though.
 He could have practiced today.
 We wanted to get him another day clear and make sure it’s not anything lingering.”